sanjayankur31/ankursinha.in/content/another-fedora-experience-a-different-fedora-experience.rst

 not be posted in public.

-It's a great great feeling when you receive mails like this. `Join us at the free media program`_ and the next mail will be in your inbox :)
+It's a great great feeling when you receive mails like this. `Join us at the free-media program`_ and the next mail will be in your inbox :)

 Have a great day!

-.. _Join us at the free media program: http://fedoraproject.org/wiki/Distribution/Freemedia/Join_freemedia
+.. _Join us at the free-media program: http://fedoraproject.org/wiki/Distribution/free-media/Join_free-media

-.. |image0| image:: {filename}/images/gift.png
-   :target: {filename}/images/gift.png